 Please acknowledge the contributions of our staff and the use of our core facility in your publications.

-“We acknowledge Dr. Joshua Strauss of the UNC CryoEM Core Facility for technical assistance in this project”
+- “We acknowledge Emily Robinson and Dr. Joshua Strauss of the UNC CryoEM Core Facility for technical assistance in this project”

-“Data was collected at the UNC at Chapel Hill CryoEM Core Facility with a 200 kV Thermo Fisher Scientific Talos Arctica G3 equipped with a Gatan K3 direct electron detector”.
+- “Data was collected at the UNC at Chapel Hill CryoEM Core Facility with a 200 keV Thermo Fisher Scientific Talos Arctica equipped with a Gatan K3 direct electron detector”.